 Is this the year you will decide to completely shift towards the future you have been moving towards all this time?

-Just like in all of the old stories – Don’t look back!
+Just like in all of the old children’s stories – Don’t look back!

-I am committed to doing whatever I can to support you this year!!
+I am committed to doing what I can to support you this year!!
 If you are on my newsletter list, I will be sending you all kinds of fun ideas, learning opportunities and ways to participate more in the community of people that get my emails.

 I am also committed to making the most of this year myself.
-I am going to publish 5 more books and a bunch of online courses.
-And a few other projects that are still in development, so check back once in a while to see if we are in alignment in some way.
+I am going to publish 2 more books and launch a few online courses.
+There are a few other projects that are still in development, so check back once in a while to see if we are in alignment in some way.

 More to come soon…